isabelc/Organized-Docs/readme.txt

 3. Single docs post with Table of Contents

 == Changelog ==

+= 1.2.3 =
+* Fix: a subheading without a sort order number would not display in some instances.

 = 1.2.2 =
 * Fix: 2 files were not synced to svn: custom.php and the localization file.